Christopher N. Jass, Ph.D., Curator, Quaternary Palaeontology

 Katherine Bramble, Regulatory Assistant, Quaternary Palaeontology

 Katherine Bramble joined the Royal Alberta Museum in 2017.
-She is finishing up her MSc at the University of Alberta where her research focuses on hadrosaurs, the duckbill dinosaurs, and learning about how their teeth developed and interacted within their specialized dental apparatus called a dental battery.
-She is using a technique called histology, which involves cutting the fossils to create microscope slides, allowing her to look deep inside the teeth and jaw.
-Unlike the others in the Quaternary Palaeontology lab, she doesn't remember what sparked her interest in palaeontology as a kid, although Jurassic Park likely played a role.
+She completed her MSc at the University of Alberta where her research focused on hadrosaurs, the duckbill dinosaurs, and learning about how their teeth developed and interacted within their specialized dental apparatus called a dental battery.
+She used a technique called histology, which involved cutting the fossils to create microscope slides, allowing her to look deep inside the teeth and jaw.
+Dinosaurs will always hold a special place in her heart; however, she really enjoys learning about the Quaternary and all the interesting animals that lived within it.

 Katherine accessions the fossil resources that come to the museum from historic resource (palaeontology) impact assessments that take place before construction begins on industrial sites.
 She also works directly with operators of gravel pits to facilitate recovery of fossils that may become exposed during normal operations.
 Katherine's goal is to further develop a positive, proactive working relationship between the Quaternary Palaeontology program and operators of industrial sites, as they are a valuable resource for uncovering Alberta's Quaternary fossils.